zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

     The job should take about 20 seconds to run.

-13. Check that both data load tasks completed successfully, and have green tick icons next to them.
+13. Check that both data load cards have green tick marks in them, indicating that the data load tasks have completed successfully.

     ![Check the job is completed](images/loadcompleted.png)